 About Our Classes

-Have a teen at home that would like to try yoga?
-The minimum age for our in person, main studio classes is 16 accompanied by an adult.
+Have a teen at home who wants to try yoga?
+The minimum age for our in-person, main studio classes is 16 accompanied by an adult.
 The hot studio minimum age is 18.
-Please consider the live virtual classes classes for younger teens.
+Please consider the live virtual classes for younger teens.

 class descriptions